 in which all sorts of vortexes appear that make a bad situation worse.
 Woe to the one who ends up in this with (much) less defense than ‘normal’.
 I mean for example someone with a greater sensitivity and at the same time little appropriate support.
 There are many examples in psychiatry.

-On this level, zombification leads to damaging effects.
+At this level, zombification leads to damaging effects.
 So: a sea of aggression, a sea of misery.
-What did the twentieth century have in store: a couple of world wars, many other wars, a cold war, differences between rich and poor countries that got out of control, famine… And maybe less clear in quality of aggression: the aggression to within.
+What did the twentieth century have in store: a couple of world wars, many other wars, a cold war, differences between rich and poor countries that got out of control, famine… And maybe less clear in quality of aggression: the aggression towards within.
 This is: depression, addiction, psychosomatics.

 I see it that way.